The

 16:23,24 Jesus said that at the end of the age, "The angels will come forth, separate the wicked

-everlasting fire prepared for the devil and his angels" Mt
+for the devil and his angels" Mt 25:41 And in

-the unprofitable servant into the outer darkness.
-There will be
+servant into the outer darkness.
+There will be weeping and

-anger his master turned him over to the jailers to be
+his master turned him over to the jailers to be tortured,

-Without reservations Jesus portrays the condemnation as torture.
-In
+reservations Jesus portrays the condemnation as torture.
+In the

 "A time is coming when all who are in their

-will rise to live, and those who have done evil will rise to be
+good will rise to live, and those who have done evil will rise

 Is salvation is contingent upon one's compliance to a set of